Billes/components/README.md

 ## Dropdown
 Dropdown is basically an elaborate collection of \<Action />.
 The dropdown button itself is converted to \<Action /> with a custom action that displays items.
 The items will convert to a list of \<Action>.
+The dropdown will expand left or up if it will render outside of viewport
 #### NOTE: items array does not take the \<Action /> (the react-component) as a valid item
 ```
  <Dropdown icon={ <ReactComponent /> } name={ 'Label' } items={ items } />